scionproto/scion/tools/copyright/README.md

 The tool only adds claims and moves years forward.
 It never drops a claim or moves a year back, because git history is not the only evidence of authorship.
+`-verify` is the one way to ask it to drop one; see below.

 It declines in these cases: `-v` lists them, and logs each file it rewrites: